Del Mar Fairground Shooting Video Appears To Show Deputy Shoot Armed Man In The Back Outside Ice Cube Concert

 “A person then reportedly pulled out a gun and fired it three times into the air, according to witnesses.
 Sheriffs tased the suspect and opened fire when that did not stop him.
 Witnesses believe the suspect was killed.”

-The video did not show the man opened fire, but he did appear to be holding something in the air before police opened fire.
+The video did not show the man open fire, but he did appear to be holding something in the air before police opened fire.

 Other video captured the moment that public address announcers at the racetrack announced there had been a shooting.